Ojcowski National Park

 Ojcow Castle - how to get there?
 The ruins of the castle are located on Castle Hill in Ojcow, at the entrance to Ojcow National Park. ...

-Located near Maczuga Herkulesa, Pieskowa Ska艂a Castle is one of the most famous castles in Poland.
-It is one of the "Eagle Nests" castles - castles built on the order of King Casimir the Great as part of a defensive chain, serving to protect the borders of the Kingdom of Poland and trade routes.
+Pieskowa Skała Castle is one of the most beautiful castles in Poland, situated in the picturesque Prądnik River Valley, within Ojcowski National Park.
+It is one of the castles of the so-called "Eagle's Nests" - castles built on the order of King Casimir the Great, forming a defensive chain to protect the borders of the Kingdom of Poland and trade routes.

 Pieskowa Skala Castle